Programmer-yar/docker-test/Notes.md

     - `build: .` use this to point towards current working directory.
     - `ports:` contains port forwarding condition
   - `db` key contains settings related to database **container**
+  - `depends_on:` specifies that current service should be deployed only after the specified service under depends_on

 ### Commands
 - Get the list of all running containers on a system: